typesafehub/conductr-doc/src/main/play-doc/operation/ClusterConfiguration.md

 ## Standalone

-During installation, ConductR registers a linux service named `conductr` and `conductr-agent` for ConductR Core and ConductR Agent respectively.
-The service is started automatically during boot-up.
+During installation, ConductR registers two Linux services named `conductr` and `conductr-agent` for ConductR Core and ConductR Agent respectively.
+These services are started automatically during boot-up.

 ### ConductR Core service user

 The `conductr` service runs as the daemon user `conductr` in the user group `conductr`.
-When the service is started the first time it creates the user and group itself.
+When the service is started for the first time it creates the user and group itself.

 The `conductr` user executes the commands in the background without any shell.
 You can specify additional environment variables in `/etc/default/conductr`.
 This file will be sourced before the actual service gets started.

 ### ConductR Agent service user

 The `conductr-agent` service runs as the daemon user `conductr-agent` in the user group `conductr-agent`.
-When the service is started the first time it creates the user and group itself.
+When the service is started the for first time it creates the user and group itself.

 The `conductr-agent` user executes the commands in the background without any shell.
 You can specify additional environment variables in `/etc/default/conductr-agent`.
 This file will be sourced before the actual service gets started.

 ### Configuring ConductR Core

 The configuration file `/usr/share/conductr/conf/conductr.ini` is the primary configuration file for the ConductR Core service.
-This file is used to specify Core ConductR service settings, such as `-Dconductr.ip` used during installation.
+This file is used to specify Core ConductR settings, such as `-Dconductr.ip` used during installation.
 See the comments section of the `conductr.ini` file for more examples.

 The ConductR Core service must be restarted after changes to the `conductr.ini` to take effect.

 ### Configuring ConductR Agent

 The configuration file `/usr/share/conductr-agent/conf/conductr-agent.ini` is the primary configuration file for the ConductR Agent service.
-This file is used to specify ConductR Agent service settings, such as `-Dconductr.agent.roles` used during installation.
+This file is used to specify ConductR Agent settings, such as `-Dconductr.agent.roles` used during installation.
 See the comments section of the `conductr-agent.ini` file for more examples.

 Akka module configuration can also be set using this file.
 For example, to assign a ConductR node the roles of `megaIOPS` and `muchMem` instead of the default, `web`, set `akka.cluster.roles` in `conductr-agent.ini`: